toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 In Svelte, however, Stores come bundled with the library and require no third-party package.
 They are also, in my opinion, far easier to write and maintain than Redux or Vuex stores.
 The latter libraries present a significant hurdle for newcomes to the React and VueJS ecosystems, and obviating that difficulty at the start scores a significant point in Svelte's favor.

 ## The Bad (or at least the frustrating)

+### Limited community/tooling

+Svelte does not have a community the same size as React or Vue's, which makes Svelte projects more difficult for a couple of reasons.

+For one, Svelte developers are much more difficult to come by than developers for better-known frameworks.
+I think one of Svelte's advantages is how easy it is learn, but still, you'll have trouble finding someone with the framework on their resume.